 Australia is famous for its ‘dangerous animals’.
-People think kangaroos are cute and cuddly but yet they can actually kill a grown man.
-The best advice is to never touch any animal, insect, bug, spider, bird, fish or other creature if you’re not sure.
+People think kangaroos are cute and cuddly but they can actually kill a grown man.
+The best advice is to never touch any animal, insect, bug, spider, bird, fish or other creature if you’re not absolutely sure.

 If possible, find out what it is and look it up on the internet.
 But if there’s no reason for you to touch it – and there’s not usually any good reason to touch unidentifiable wildlife – then don’t touch it.